St Mary Bothaw: History

 Robert Chichele, Lord Mayor of London, in 1422, was buried in the church.

-According to some sources, St Mary's also contained the tomb of Henry Fitz-Ailwin de Londonestone, the first Lord Mayor of London, and his coat-of-arms was in a stained-glass window there.
-John Stow, however, said that he was buried at the priory of the Holy Trinity in Aldgate.
+A stained glass window in St Mary's is recorded as showing the arms of Henry Fitz-Ailwin de Londonestone, the first Lord Mayor of London, and according to some sources his tomb was also in the church.
+Stow, however, said that he was buried at the priory of the Holy Trinity in Aldgate.

 Destruction

 Along with the majority of parish churches in the city, St Mary Bothaw was destroyed by the Great Fire of London in 1666.
 A Rebuilding Act was passed in 1670 and a committee set up under Sir Christopher Wren to decide which would be rebuilt; St Mary Bothaw was not amongst them.
 Instead the parish was united to that of St Swithin, London Stone, and some of the materials from St Mary's were used to rebuild that church.
 The site was retained as a churchyard until the Cannon Street Railway Station was built over it in the nineteenth century.